À PEINE UN LIEU

 Image below: Atelier Michel Nedjar, Paris, 2020

-There are places that do not reveal themselves, that do not assert themselves.
-Blurred spaces, traversed rather than inhabited, where artistic gestures begin, are interrupted, or simply pass by.
-It is in these margins that this exhibition finds its place.
+There are places that do not show themselves, that do not assert themselves.
+Blurred spaces, more traversed than inhabited, where the artistic gesture begins, is interrupted, or simply passes through.
+It is in these margins that I propose to situate this exhibition.

-‘À peine un lieu’ brings together works that do not illustrate the artist, but suggest him through his surroundings: displaced objects, fragments of material, studio remnants, silent spaces.
-Here, intimacy is never direct; it can be read through subtle presences, secondary signs, residual elements.
+"À peine un lieu" brings together works that do not illustrate the artist but rather suggest them through what surrounds them: displaced objects, fragments of matter, remnants of the studio, the silences of spaces.
+Here, intimacy is never frontal; it is revealed through subtle presences, secondary signs, residual elements.

-This is not a cartography of studios, nor a visual biography.
-It is a sensitive journey where each piece is a trace of existence, an echo of a thought at work, an imprint left in the hollow.
+This is not a mapping of studios, nor a visual biography.
+It is a sensitive journey where each piece is a trace of existence, an echo of a thought in motion, an imprint left in negative.

-The exhibition is composed of fragments, empty spaces and materials waiting to be used.
-Works that do not claim to say everything but leave enough silence for the gaze to settle on them.
+The exhibition is composed of fragments, empty spaces, and materials in waiting.
+Works that do not pretend to say everything but leave enough silence for the gaze to dwell within them.
 Absence then becomes language.

-‘À peine un lieu’ is also an invitation to slow down, to recognise in the formless and unfinished a form of expression as powerful as the work itself.
-It is a lateral approach to viewing, where what seemed incidental becomes central, and where silence becomes form.
+"À peine un lieu" is also an invitation to slow down, to recognize in the formless and the unfinished a mode of expression as powerful as the artwork itself.